-In the simulation of section 4.3.2, the right NaI detector observed more 511 keV photons than the left.
+In the simulation of section 4.3.2, compared with the left NaI detector, the right observed more 511 keV photons.
 Eight virtual NaI detectors were placed as shown in Figure 4.13 to study this count asymmetry.
 The orientation of T2 with respect to the incident positron beam was simulated for three cases.
 In the first case, the photon count rate was predicted by the simulation when the face norm of T2 is parallel to the beam.
-In the second case, T2 was rotated clockwise (starting with the T2 location in the first case) about the x-axis (axis points beam left) by 45° leaving the upstream side of T2 facing downward as shown in Figure 4.13 (a).
-In the third case, T2 was rotated clockwise about the y-axis (axis points beam up) by 45° such that it is facing the beam right NaI detector as shown in Figure 4.13 (b).
+In the second case, T2 was rotated clockwise (starting with the T2 location in the first case) about the x-axis (axis points beam left) by 45° making the upstream side of T2 face downward as shown in Figure 4.13 (a).
+In the third case, T2 was rotated clockwise about the y-axis (axis points beam up) by 45° so it is facing the beam right NaI detector as shown in Figure 4.13 (b).
 The setup in the third case is similar to the setup in the experiment and the simulation in section 4.3 (the description is given in the beginning of this chapter).
 The 511 keV photon counts observed by eight virtual NaI detectors for one million positrons are given in Table 4.4 for each configuration.